lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 You can find all the data analisys package guides and API reference [here](https://citros.io/doc/docs_data_analysis).

-Let's quickly go through the key points of using a Jupiter Notebook to fetch data from a database.
-But to try some brief examples of data analysis using the built-in package, we need to launch a batch with several simulations with a disctibution for one of the ROS parameters (Drag coefficient, in our case).
+Let's quickly go through the key points of using a Jupiter Notebook and fetching data from a database.
+But to try some brief examples of data analysis using the built-in package, we need to launch a batch with several simulations and with a distribution for one of the ROS parameters (Drag coefficient, in our case).
 This parameter will vary in each simulation:

 ```json
 "c_d": {